nwhetsell/csound-api/README.md

 The easiest way to install Boost is probably through [Homebrew](http://brew.sh).
 To install Homebrew, follow the instructions at [http://brew.sh](http://brew.sh).
 Then, run `brew install boost` in a Terminal.

-If you aren’t able to build Csound from its [source code](https://github.com/csound/csound), the most reliable way to install Csound is probably to run the installer in the disk image you can download from [SourceForge](http://sourceforge.net/projects/csound/files/latest/download?source=files).
+If you aren’t able to build Csound from its [source code](https://github.com/csound/csound), the most reliable way to install Csound is probably to run an installer in a disk image you can download from [SourceForge](http://sourceforge.net/projects/csound/files/csound6/).
 (While Csound has a [tap](https://github.com/csound/homebrew-csound) on Homebrew, it does not install a necessary framework; this is a [known issue](https://github.com/csound/csound/blob/develop/BUILD.md#known-issues).)
 When you double-click the installer in the disk image, OS&nbsp;X may block the installer from running because it’s from an unidentified developer.
 To run the installer after this happens, open System Preferences, choose Security & Privacy, and click Open Anyway in the bottom half of the window.

 After you install Boost and Csound, you can install this package using
 ```sh